Meat, milk, or wool?

 Hair sheep naturally shed their

-coats (mixtures of hair and wool fibers) and do not require
+coats (mixtures of hair and wool fibers) and typically do not require

 shearing, crutching, or tail docking.
-Hair sheep tend to be more
+Hair sheep (of tropical origin) tend to be more

 resistant to internal parasites (gastro-intestinal worms) and